gdbooks/3DCollisions/Chapter3/raycast_aabb.md

 ![DIAGRAM](line-aabb-clipping-diagram1.png)

-You want to return tMin as t, becuase it's smalelr, it's closer on our ray
+You want to return tMin as t, becuase it's smalelr, it's closer on our ray.
+Except if tMin is less than 0, in that case, you want to return tMax.

 ## The Algorithm